How Long Does it Take to Sell a House? Timeline Explained

 Here are some general timeframes for how long upgrades and repairs can take:

-So, the preparation stage when getting your house ready to sell can take anywhere from three weeks to over four months.
+So, the initial stage can take anywhere from three weeks to over four months.

 Your real estate agent will start working on their marketing plan once the heavy prep work for your home is done.